COLE: A Column-based Learned Storage for Blockchain Systems: Read Operations of COLE

 Function $\FuncSty{QueryModel}(\cdot)$ in \cref{alg:search-run} shows the procedure of using a learned model $\mathcal{M}$ to locate the queried compound key $\mathcal{K}_q$.
-The model is first checked whether it covers $\mathcal{K}_q$ (\cref{alg:search-run-4}).
-If so, the model is applied against $\mathcal{K}_q$ to predict the position $pos_{pred}$ of the queried data in the file (\cref{alg:search-run-5}).
-Since we set the model error bound $2\epsilon$ equaling the page size, the queried data's page id $page_{pred}$ is computed using $pos_{pred}/2\epsilon$ (\cref{alg:search-run-6}).
-Then, the corresponding page $\mathcal{P}$ is fetched from the disk.
-We use the first and the last model in $\mathcal{P}$ to check whether it covers $\mathcal{K}_q$.
-If not, its adjacent page is fetched from the disk as $\mathcal{P}$ (\crefrange{alg:search-run-7}{alg:search-run-8}).
-Note that at most two pages are used during the model prediction, thus achieving minimal IO.
-Finally, we use a binary search to locate the queried data in $\mathcal{P}$ (\cref{alg:search-run-9}).
+If the model covers $\mathcal{K}_q$, it predicts the position $pos_{pred}$ of the queried data (\cref{alg:search-run-5}).
+With the error bound of the model $2\epsilon$ equaling the page size, the predicted page id is computed as $pos_{pred}/2\epsilon$ (\cref{alg:search-run-6}).
+The corresponding page $\mathcal{P}$ is fetched and the first and last models are checked whether they cover $\mathcal{K}_q$.
+If not, the adjacent page is fetched as $\mathcal{P}$ (\crefrange{alg:search-run-7}{alg:search-run-8}).
+This process involves at most two pages for prediction, hence minimizing IO.
+Finally, a binary search in $\mathcal{P}$ locates the queried data (\cref{alg:search-run-9}).